molmod/openmm-tutorial-msbs/setup_on_your_laptop.md

     # install openmm and a few more related tools.
     conda install -c omnia openmm mdtraj nglview openforcefield jupyter-nbextension enable nglview --py --sys-prefix
-    # We'll also install VMD, in a separate conda environment
-    # because it seems to interfere with jupyter notebooks.
-    conda create -n vmd vmd
-    # To start VMD, switch conda to the conda environment and start
-    # VMD.
-    conda activate vmd
-    vmd
     ```